 Many minutes of sopping up water ensued, followed by fans and a dehumidifier running for a few days since a little water had gotten under a piece of wood.

-We were so thankful — we tested the wall next to the water heater later and found no signs of moisture.
+We were so thankful — we tested the wall next to the water heater later (using this VERY handy moisture meter) and found no signs of moisture.

 This little water alarm seriously saved our basement.